Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 Standardized MOPP levels make it simple for commanders to boost or lower security.
 Commanders don't need to give detailed explanations when ordering greater or lowered protection because the levels are uniform, and all soldiers know them.

-The MOPP gear components that take the longest to put on and have the least negative impact on mission performance are put on by soldiers first.
-The MOPP gear components that can be swiftly placed on and have the biggest negative impact on mission performance are put on last.
+Soldiers put on the MOPP gear components that take the longest to put on and have the least negative impact on mission performance first.
+They then put on the MOPP gear components that can be swiftly put on and have the biggest negative impact on mission performance.

 This adaptability gives soldiers an advantage while donning their MOPP gear.